-Instructional Design Elementary School Middle School/High School guage Τωο-Μαγ Dual language Two-Way Programs serve both students initially identified as English learners from the same language background (50-67%) and English proficient students (33-50%) in a self- contained classroom.
+riease erevie w the tanguage Allocation charts for the c and 171 models on the OLCE KC page.
+Instruc Des Elementary School Middle School/High School ge Two- Way ents initially identified as English learners from the same nt students (33-50%) in a self-contained classroom.
+Former mandated English language proficiency criteria.
+Dual Language One-Way Dual language One-Way Programs serve students initially identified as English learners from the same language background and heritage speakers of the language in a self-contained classroom.
+Former ELs stay in the program even after meeting the statemandated English language proficiency criteria.
+Dual language One-Way Programs in middle school and high school serve both students initially identified as English learners from the same language background and may include non-ELs who are at a proficient level in both languages (i.e. heritage speakers, former ELs, or former DLE students) in a self-contained classroom.
 Former ELs stay in the program even after meeting the state-mandated English language proficiency criteria.
-Two-way DLE is only available in middle school grades where the school follows the two-way design Pre-K/K-8th grade.
-Dual Language One-Way Dual language One-Way Programs serve students initially identified as English learners from the same language background and heritage speakers of the language in a self-contained classroom.
-Former ELs stay in the program even after meeting the state- mandated English language proficiency criteria.
-Dual language One-Way Programs in middle school and high school serve both students initially identified as English learners from the same language background and may include non-ELs who are at a proficient level in both languages (i.e. heritage speakers, former ELs, or former DLE students) in a self-contained classroom .
-Former ELs stay in the program even after meeting the state-mandated English language proficiency criteria. ctional sign Elementary School Middle School/High School Self- Contained A classroom that only includes ELs from the same language background and taught by a bilingual endorsed content teacher who can provide all required components of services.
+Instruc Des Elementary School Middle School/High School Self- Contained A classroom that only includes ELs from the same language background and taught by a bilingual endorsed content teacher who can provide all required components of services.
 A schedule where all core content courses only includes ELs from the same language background.
-Each content course is taught by a bilingual endorsed content teacher and ESL is provided by an ESL endorsed teacher (+ELA endorsed in HS) who together can provide all required components of services TBE Collaboration Either a classroom that includes non-ELs and ELs from the same language background and taught by a bilingual endorsed teacher who can provide required components of services through small group instruction and differentiated instruction to ELs for part of the day; or when ELs are placed in a monolingual classroom with a teacher who is only ESL endorsed, ELs receive some or all of the required components of instruction from a resource teacher (in the form of co-teaching, push-in, pull-out) with the bilingual endorsement.
-Intentional and meaningful collaboration between teachers serving ELs is required; or when ELs are placed in a monolingual classroom with a teacher who is not bilingual or ESL endorsed, ELs receive all of the required components of instruction from a resource teacher.
-Intentional and meaningful collaboration between teachers serving ELs is receive all of the required components of instruction from a resource teacher (in the form of co-teaching, push-in, pull-out) with the bilingual endorsement.
-Intentional and meaningful collaboration from a resource teacher (in the form of co-teaching, push-in, pull-out) with the bilingual endorsement.
-Intentional and meaningful collaboration from a resource teacher (in the form of co-teaching, push-in, pull-out) with the bilingual endorsement.
-Intentional and meaningful collaboration between teachers serving ELs is required A schedule where ESL is provided by an ESL endorsed teacher (+ELA endorsed in HS), but where: 1. some or all of the core content courses include non- ELs and ELs from the same language background taught by a bilingual endorsed content teacher(s) who provide required components of services, through small group instruction and differentiated instruction to the ELs for part of the day 2. some or all of the core content courses include non- ELs and ELs from various language backgrounds taught by an ESL endorsed content teacher(s) who provide some of the required components of services, while a bilingual endorsed resource teacher (co- teacher, push-in)provides the remaining required components.
-Intentional and meaningful collaboration between teachers serving ELs is required 3. some or all of the core content courses include non- ELs and ELs from various language backgrounds taught by non-EL endorsed content teachers who provide instructional supports, while a bilingual endorsed resource teacher (co- teacher, push-in) provides the remaining required components.
-Intentional and meaningful collaboration between teachers serving ELs is required 3. some or all of the core content courses include non- ELs and ELs from various language backgrounds taught by non-EL endorsed content teachers who provide instructional supports, while a bilingual endorsed resource teacher (co-teacher, push-in) provides the remaining required components.
-Intentional and meaningful collaboration between teachers serving ELs is required
+Each content course is taught by a bilingual endorsed content teacher and ESL is provided by an ESL endorsed teacher (+ELA endorsed in HS) who together can provide all required components of services TBE Collaboration Either • a classroom that includes non-ELs and ELs from the same language background and taught by a bilingual endorsed teacher who can provide required components of services through small group instruction and differentiated instruction to ELs for part of the day; or • when ELs are placed in a monolingual classroom with a teacher who is only ESL endorsed, ELs receive some or all of the required components of instruction from a resource teacher (in the form of co-teaching, push-in, pull-out) with the bilingual endorsement.
+Intentional and meaningful collaboration between teachers serving ELs is required; or • when ELs are placed in a monolingual classroom with a teacher who is not bilingual or ESL endorsed, ELs receive all of the required components of instruction from a resource teacher (in the form of co-teaching, push-in, pull-out) with the bilingual endorsement.
+Intentional and meaningful collaboration between teachers serving ELs is required A schedule where ESL is provided by an ESL endorsed teacher (+ELA endorsed in HS), but where: 1. some or all of the core content courses include non-ELs and ELs from the same language background taught by a bilingual endorsed content teacher(s) who provide required components of services, through small group instruction and differentiated instruction to the ELs for part of the day 2. some or all of the core content courses include non-ELs and ELs from various language backgrounds taught by an ESL endorsed content teacher(s) who provide some of the required components of services, while a bilingual endorsed resource teacher (coteacher, push-in)provides the remaining required components.
+Intentional and meaningful collaboration between teachers serving ELs is required 3. some or all of the core content courses include non-ELs and ELs from various language backgrounds taught by non-EL endorsed content teachers who provide instructional supports, while a bilingual endorsed resource teacher (co-teacher, push-in) provides the remaining required components.